 This page serves as a general guideline for all matters related to applying for a CS Minor.
-Please read it in full before contacting the CS minor advisor and make sure to follow the template below when emailing the CS minor advisor.

 The general regulations for the CS minor degree can be found here depending on your Bachelor degree:

 You should start planning for your CS minor as early as possible, and in particular be aware of all the pre-requisites which often includes MATH-222, MATH-223 and MATH-323 for CS courses.
 You can apply for the CS minor at any time before the end of your last term.
 However, it is highly recommended to apply before the start of your last year, to avoid being in a situation where you realise, at the last minute, that you are missing 1 credit (for instance) to obtain the CS minor degree.

 We recommend that your first take all the required courses (depending on your degree, this might be COMP-202, COMP-206 and COMP-250, or equivalent) as early as possible.
 Once you have acquired these credits, you should then apply for the CS minor degree, ideally in your 2nd year.